 Resin modified glass-ionomers: Strength, cure depth and translucency

-Background: According to the classification suggested by McLean, Wilson and Nicholson only three materials, currently marketed, fit the designation of resin modified glass-ionomers.
+Abstract Background: According to the classification suggested by McLean, Wilson and Nicholson only three materials, currently marketed, fit the designation of resin modified glass-ionomers.
 These materials will undergo an acid/base setting reaction but also contain a limited quantity of a monomer that will polymerize as a result of irradiation.
 The quantity of polymer is limited to the extent that it will not interfere with the normal acid/base setting reaction and will therefore allow for the ion exchange adhesion with tooth structure that is typical of glass-ionomer.
 There is a third setting reaction incorporated to ensure remaining monomer, that is not affected by irradiation, will still polymerize.
 A series of experiments were carried out to determine the effect of the three types of setting reaction on the strength, depth of cure and translucency of these three materials.

 Methods: Specimens, both with and without irradiation, were subjected to a shear punch strength test.
 To determine the depth of cure brought about through irradiation, specimens were tested immediately after construction according to the test in ISO – 4049 2000 (E).
 Translucency is clinically significant and will vary according to whether the material has been subjected to irradiation or cured through the acid/base reaction alone.